HelloThereMatey/mag_sputter_tool/auto_control/docs/SputterTool_SOP.md

      - Click **Load-unload finished or cancel** button in the dialog box when complete.
      - This will close the gate valve automatically and complete the load-lock sequence.
      - Click "PUMP" button again to return system to high vacuum state in order to proceed to sputter mode.

+**Note:** Do not close program whilst the load-lock rod is extended into chamber. *System will close gate valve automatically when the GUI is rebooted and this will close on the load-lock rod causing damage*.

 #### Load-Lock Z-Position Adjustment & Chamber Illumination